Recontextualisation

 An example of my deconstruction process outlined within the Phd thesis is below:

-To achieve this progression in style I have utilised the medium of acrylic as I believe its main attribute is one of clarity and lightness of product which may be described as a contemporary vision of a new futurism, as opposed to the depth and aesthetic heaviness of oil product which can be demonstrated in the adoration magi painting.
-I believe acrylic is more in tune with a possible new vision of satire and its codification within the 21st century.
-My current work therefore, will reconstruct my previous style within this progressive style, I will go through each of my phd paintings and reconstruct them within this context.
-It will enable a continuation of my current ideas and functions, within a newly constructed framework.
-My previous phd style work was a slow process, covering a number of weeks to produce, acrylic is a far quicker medium to produce the desired effect.
-I will not produce the older work literally, rather, I will reformulate the design, form, and colouration to encompass this new visual aesthetic.
-The same mechanisms of satirical intention, and proliferation through contextualised means will remain intact, only the style will change.
+To achieve this progression in style The new style will enable a continuation of my current ideas and functions, within a newly constructed framework.
+I will not produce the older work literally, rather, I will reformulate the design, form, and colouration to encompass this new visual aesthetic, figures will be further anonymised by removing facial features, pertaining to the non ethnicity of the universality of alter modernism.
+The same mechanisms of satirical intention, and proliferation through contextualised means will remain intact.
 The original dimensions of the previous work will change, as will the medium support.
 My new work direction will also be exhibited within the context of my drawings, I will demarcate the older work from the new, occasionally this new work on paper will also be supplemented through wet and dry media colouration.